jonathancross/jc-docs/Bitcoin_light_client_privacy_via_Tor_hidden_service.md

 4. The Tor network hides the user’s IP address.
 This frustrates attempts to **geolocate transactions** and **clustering Bitcoin addresses** per IP address.

+5. If you own the trusted node, then you know a **third party is not monitoring transactions** before they are broadcast on the Bitcoin network.

+Essentially we resolve the most significant issues inherent in a mobile wallet client using existing software.

 # Setup & Configuration

 ## Trusted peer
 This setup will require a [Bitcoin Core full node](https://bitcoin.org/en/full-node) which you trust, ie a secure desktop computer (ideally running Linux) and available 24/7.
 Can also be a close friend you trust not to spy on your transactions or make stupid configuration errors.
-You can use a remote server (ie Digital Ocean, etc) but realize this undermines much of the trustlessness we are trying to achieve here.
+Although it is possible to host the full node on a remote server (ie Digital Ocean), realize this will probably undermine the trustlessness we are trying to achieve here, so it is not recomended.
+You will also run a Tor proxy on the system allowing your mobile to connect securly to the server.

-1. Install and [configure Tor](https://www.torproject.org/docs/installguide.html.en) and ensure it is accepting incomming connections.
+1. Install and [configure Tor](https://www.torproject.org/docs/installguide.html.en) and ensure it is properly routing traffic over the Tor network.
-2. Setup Bitcoin Core and confirm it is working correctly.
-You do not need the wallet, just bitcoind.
+2. [Install Bitcoin Core](https://bitcoin.org/en/download).
+The wallet can be disabled, you only need `bitcoind`.
 3. [Configure Bitcoin Core to run as a Tor hidden service](https://github.com/bitcoin/bitcoin/blob/master/doc/tor.md).
 4. Use the Tor hidden service as the "Trusted peer" as shown in the Android Bitcoin Wallet screenshots below.